Why Did You Get into the Real Estate Investment Business?

-For the past 50 or more years, investors have reached the highest levels of success using every investment strategy and investing in every asset type, which far outweighs the drawbacks of shiny object syndrome
+For the past 50 or more years, investors have reached the highest levels of success using every real estate investment strategy and investing in every asset type, which far outweighs the drawbacks of shiny object syndrome

 Stevie Bear became interested in real estate because of this abundance of opportunities.
 He was attracted to the innumerable potential avenues to pursue for profitability in nearly any market or economy.

 4 – Friends or Family

-Some investors were lucky enough to be born into the real estate business.
+Some investors were lucky enough to be born into the real estate investment business.
 Leilani Moore was a property manager for her family’s business, learning the value of real estate investing over the years.
-Similarly, Barbara Grassey’s father was a real estate investor, and she enjoyed hanging around the properties he was renovating.
+Similarly, Barbara Grassey’s father was a real estate investor, and she enjoyed hanging around the fix-and-flip properties he was renovating.

-Another personal relationship that leads investors into real estate are friends.
+Another personal relationship that leads investors into real estate is friends.
 Harrison Liu became interested in real estate because of a close friend who had been investing for years.
-In fact, this friend helped Harrison find his first deal and he’s been investing ever sense.
+In fact, this friend helped Harrison find his first deal and he’s been investing ever since.

 Theo Hicks also became interested in real estate through a friendship.
 One night, over pizza and videogames, two of his buddies mentioned the value of real estate investing.
 In particular, they said, “sometimes, I forget I even own the property until I receive a check at the end of the month.”
 He was intrigued and ended up putting his first property under contract in less than a week.

 5 – Infomercial

 Infomercials may be a fading industry, but many active investors became interested in real estate from these flashy 30-second advertisements.
 Robert Lawry II is a perfect example.
 He saw guru Tom Vu’s infomercial when he was 14 years old.
 He learned that, once he bought his first investment, he could drive fancy cars, go on expensive boats and, most importantly, meet beautiful girls in bikinis!
 How do you say no to that?

 6 – Financial Independence